We continue to welcome new patients who live within our practice area.

 Out of Area Scheme

-This is a relatively new scheme now available to
+This is a scheme now available to

 - Those patients who are registered with the practice; move out of the area and would like to remain registered at the surgery